Rhythm-shahane/Trend-Pulse/README.md

 ## Here is the prediction for the Closing Price of the next day:
 ![Alt Text](https://i.pinimg.com/736x/c7/b5/82/c7b582a691493d4fde4efd4361c03336.jpg)

+# 🏗️ **Dependences**

+Trend Pulse is built with these core frameworks and modules:

+- **Streamlit** - To create the web app UI and interactivity
+- **LSTM** - To build the Long Short Term Memory model
+- **Plotly** - To create interactive financial charts

+# ⛩️ **Workflow**
+The app workflow is:

+1. User feeds the CSV file.
+2. Historical data is fetched with CSV file.
+3. LSTM model is trained on the data
+4. Model makes multi-day price forecasts
+5. Results are plotted with Plotly

 # **▶Video Explanation Of The Deployed Web APP**